-One of the most common comments in perfumeries is: "This perfume doesn't last long."
-In fact, most of our customers ask us about the longevity of a perfume when choosing one.
+One of the most common comments in perfumery is: "This perfume doesn't last on me."
+In fact, most of our customers consult us about the longevity of a perfume when choosing it.

-In most cases, the claim that a perfume doesn't last long enough doesn't have much to do with the fragrance's actual longevity, but rather with how our brains and sense of smell process scents over time.
+In most cases, claiming that a perfume doesn't last long enough has less to do with the fragrance's true longevity and more with how our brain and sense of smell process scents over time.
 This is where anosmia, also known as "olfactory fatigue," comes into play.

 What is anosmia and olfactory fatigue?

 Anosmia is the total or partial loss of the sense of smell.
-It can be temporary or permanent and can be due to various causes, such as respiratory infections, allergies, or even genetic factors.
-However, what most influences the perception of the longevity of a perfume is not total anosmia, but olfactory fatigue.
+It can be temporary or permanent and can be caused by various factors, such as respiratory infections, allergies, or even genetic factors.
+However, what most influences the perception of a perfume's longevity is not total anosmia, but rather olfactory fatigue.

 Olfactory fatigue is a natural phenomenon in which our brain stops perceiving a scent after a prolonged period of exposure.
-This happens because our olfactory system quickly adapts to constant odors, prioritizing the detection of new stimuli.
-Thus, even though the perfume is still present on our skin and is perceived by others, our own sense of smell becomes numb, giving us the impression that it has disappeared.
+This happens because our olfactory system quickly adapts to constant odors to prioritize the detection of new stimuli.
+Thus, even if the perfume is still present on our skin and perceived by others, our own sense of smell becomes desensitized, giving us the impression that it has disappeared.

-Why does it seem like a perfume doesn't last?
+Why does it seem that a perfume doesn't last?

 -

-Olfactory Adaptation : Our sense of smell is designed to detect changes in the environment as part of our survival instinct.
-Once we become accustomed to a scent, our brain filters it out and stops consciously registering it.
+Olfactory adaptation: Our sense of smell is designed to notice changes in the environment as part of our survival instinct.
+Once we get used to a perfume, our brain filters it out and stops consciously registering it.

 -